pelletier2017/stream-aggregator/README.md

 1. Wait at least a minute from starting the Docker Database.
 2. Using SQL Server switch authentication method to SQL Server Authentication.
 3. Use Login "sa" password listed in .env
-4. Change ServerName to "Localhost"
+4. Change ServerName to "localhost"